 There are two arrays that need to be filled in MyProblemInitialize.
-One of them is ABSOLUTELY ESSEN-TIAL for the functioning of the code.
+One of them is ABSOLUTELY ES-SENTIAL for the functioning of the code.
 These are DataLabel and DataUnits.
 Both of these are arrays of strings that will be used to label the HDF5 output files.
-Each element of the array corresponds to an element of the Baryon-Field array (more on this later) and MUST be defined in the same order.
+Each element of the array corresponds to an element of the BaryonField array and MUST be defined in the same order as fields are entered in InitializeUniformGrid or elsewhere in your problem initializer.
 There is not a mechanism to ensure that you do this right, so don't screw it up.